openebs/website/docs/main/user-guides/replicated-storage-user-guide/additional-information/replica-operations.md

 Accurate predictions of the behaviour of Replicated Storage with respect to replica placement and management of replica faults can be made by reference to these 'rules', which are a simplified representation of the actual logic:

 * "Rule 1": A volume can only be provisioned if the replica count \(and capacity\) of its StorageClass can be satisfied at the time of creation.
-* "Rule 2": Every replica of a volume must be placed on a different Replicated Storage Node.
+* "Rule 2": Every replica of a volume must be placed on a different IO engine node.
 * "Rule 3": Children with the state `Faulted` are always selected for retirement in preference to those with state `Online`.

 N.B.: By application of the 2nd rule, replicas of the same volume cannot exist within different pools on the same IO engine node.